Logiqx/tech-docs/Services/Databases/MySQL/README.md

 #### InnoDB Log File Size

-The InnoDB log file size can affect table load performance.
+The InnoDB log file size can affect the performance when loading large tables.

-There are multiple log files (default = 2) so the total size is determined by multiplying the two numbers together:
+There are multiple log files (default = 2) so the total size is determined by multiplying the file size and the number of files:

 ```sh
 innodb_log_file_size=512M